Blizzard Beach vs. Typhoon Lagoon - Disney World Water Parks

 Which Park Is Best For…

-We want to put the Disney World water parks head-to-head and do some gimmicky handing out of points, but we can point you in the right direction quickly before we head down that rabbit hole.
+We want to put the Disney World water parks head-to-head and do some handing out of points, but we can point you in the right direction quickly before we head down that rabbit hole.
 Here’s the quick answer to which park is best for kids and which is best for adults…

 Blizzard Beach Is Better for Kids